Juliet-Simpson/Save-The-Dolphins/README.md

     ![Facebook Link](https://github.com/Juliet-Simpson/Conscious-Catering/blob/master/assets/images/readme/fb-link-ss.png "Facebook Link")

 - **Returning visitor has booked in the past but lost Henry's contact details:**
-    * They can explain this in the contact form dialogue box nd submit the form again.
+    * They can explain this in the contact form dialogue box and submit the form again.

 ### Manual Testing